Stabbing of Spencer Stone: Stabbing

-During the dawn of October 8, 2015, Spencer Stone along with one male and three female friends, were exploring nightlife activities in downtown Sacramento.
+During the night of October 7–8, 2015, Spencer Stone along with one male and three female friends, were exploring nightlife activities in downtown Sacramento.
 Shortly after visiting the Badlands Dance Club, Stone's group was near 21st and K streets when a member of a group, among them including James Tran, used a cell phone to take video of women in Stone's group.
 "There was a dispute that led to the altercation," Deputy Police Chief Ken Bernard said.
 There was a verbal argument which subsided and both groups began going on their separate ways.
 Tran, however, then engaged Stone again, and, "it escalated from there into a physical fight," Sacramento Police Chief Sam Somers Jr. stated.

 At around 12:45 am, Tran then circled behind Stone and stabbed him multiple times in the back and torso with a knife that had been concealed on Tran's person.
 After the stabbing, Tran and his group fled the scene in a 2009–2012 dark Toyota Camry.
 A woman who was with Stone was also involved in the altercation, according to eye witness taxi driver Kennedy Hailemariam who pulled up to the intersection where the fight took place.
 "She tried to protect him too, but she got hit too," Hailemariam said to KOVR-TV (CBS-13).
 "Like you know, big punch, like boom."

 Stone's companions and bystanders summoned emergency services.
 First responders recognized the seriousness of Stone's injuries, and rushed him to University of California Davis Medical Center (UCDMC).
 On arrival, medical staff determined that Stone had sustained multiple life-threatening injuries, and underwent emergency open heart surgery to repair wounds to his lungs, liver, and heart.

 Stone recovered, and was released from UCDMC on October 15, a week after he was stabbed.
 Sacramento Police detectives were assigned to the case shortly after the initial stabbing.
 Along with video obtained of the assault; eyewitness statements; and tips from the public, detectives determined the identity of the assailant, and an arrest warrant was issued for Tran.
 On November 4, 2015, Tran was arrested without incident, after detectives, uniformed officers, and deputies from the Sacramento Police Department, Elk Grove Police Department, and Sacramento County Sheriff's Department conducted a traffic stop near his home in Elk Grove, California.
 Law enforcement officials involved in the case said that it did not appear Tran or anyone in his group knew of Stone's publicity.
 Officials also stated that the crime did not appear to be a retaliatory strike by a terrorist organization (either directly or indirectly) against Stone for his part in foiling a terror attack.
 Law enforcement officials stated that Tran has previous felony convictions, and that Tran was most likely intoxicated at the time of the assault.